Keertilata20/Keertilata20/README.md

 I’m someone who’s deeply curious about how people behave — especially in digital spaces.

-That curiosity led me into building AI systems that don’t just react to threats, but *observe patterns, adapt in real time, and make better decisions.*
+That curiosity led me into building AI systems that don’t just react to threats, but *observe patterns, adapt in real time and make better decisions.*

 Right now, I’m exploring: